adamziel/mysql_merge/README.md

 2. If some FK-like columns are found (*_id) but they are not marked as PK - user is asked to specify appropriate mappings
 3. Change all tables to InnoDB
 4. Alter all tables and modify FOREIGN KEYS to ON UPDATE CASCADE
+5. Resolve orphaned rows - strategy depends on configuration
-5. Update all numerical PKs to PK + iteration_nb * increment_step ( so they don't conflict in the destination database; increment_step is easily customizable in config.py )
+6. Update all numerical PKs to PK + iteration_nb * increment_step ( so they don't conflict in the destination database; increment_step is easily customizable in config.py )
-6. Detect which unique values conflicts with data in the destination db
+7. Detect which unique values conflicts with data in the destination db
-7. Update PKs on those rows to corresponding PKs from the destination db
+8. Update PKs on those rows to corresponding PKs from the destination db
-8. Copy data from all tables to the destination db
+9. Copy data from all tables to the destination db
-9. Rolls back 5th step
+10. Rolls back 6th step

 ###Limitations:
 * Completely not intended to work with composite primary/foreign key other than M2M intermediary tables